DEDUCTIONS FOR TAXES PAID

 Beginning in the tax year 2018, strict limitations have been put upon the deduction of real estate and state personal income taxes paid during the year.
-This affects your withholding taxes and/or estimated taxes paid along with any state income you may have paid with prior year tax returns.
+This affects your withholding taxes and/or estimated taxes paid along with any state income tax you may have paid with prior year tax returns.

 Be sure to be aware of this new rule!